 Palaeogeographic reconstruction

-The palaeogeographic distribution of geochemical and ecological data was reconstructed using the Merdith et al. (2021) plate rotation model via the palaeoverse R package (version 1.2.0, Jones et al., 2023).
+The palaeogeographic distribution of geochemical and ecological data was reconstructed using the Merdith et al. (2021) Global Plate Model via the palaeoverse R package (version 1.2.0, Jones et al., 2023).
 The midpoint age of the EECO (51.2 Ma), along with the present-day coordinates of geochemical and ecological data, were used for palaeogeographic reconstruction.

 Bayesian framework